jantimon/yarn-plugin-leaf/README.md

 Yarn has a powerful workspace feature which installs all workspace modules together.

-`yarn-plugin-leaf` adds `leaf` modules which are not installed by default.
+The `yarn-plugin-leaf` plugin adds `leaf` modules.
+Leaf modules are standalone modules with a standalone package.json and yarn.lock file.

-Each leaf has to be activated by hand.
-All active leafs will be updated automatically on ever `yarn` run.
+In contrast to workspace modules leaf modules and all of their dependencies are only installed on demand.

 ## Installation